 Automated Language Translation

-Shopify Markets uses the best third-party translation apps available to translate your store accurately into the local language with access to 20 languages.
+Shopify Markets uses the best third-party translation apps available to translate your store accurately into the local language with access to 20 languages for comfortable worldwide sales on Shopify.
 If you understand your customers’ needs, their experience improves and it becomes likely to convert into a purchase.
-This results in the overall success of your Shopify store.
+This results in the overall success of your international selling with Shopify store.

-Mostly, international shoppers prefer to offer customers payments in their local currency, as this move is expected to increase conversion by up to 40%.
+Mostly, international shoppers prefer to offer customers payments in their local currency, as this move is expected to increase conversion by up to 40% Shopify in international sales.
 The Shopify website follows this trend and converts all prices to the international currency of the customer’s choice based on their input of the currency’s current conversion rate.
 This way, a Shopify user gets an intuitive shopping experience, receiving one consistent currency rate throughout their interaction with the website on the different purchase stages.

 Different Payment Methods

-Providing customers with a convenient and trusted payment method is also vital to the success of an international store.
+Providing customers with a convenient and trusted payment method is also vital to the success of international store sales.
 Preferences naturally vary by region, and giving this choice can significantly boost conversion rates.

 Most regions traditionally prefer Visa, Mastercard, Amex, Shop Pay, PayPal, or Apple Pay methods of payments.
 In addition to these, Shopify Markets simplifies adding new payment methods in your local area, as they aid conversions and lessen the number of carts that get abandoned.